luzpaz/asterisk/README-addons.txt

 dependencies on libraries that are licensed under the GPL.
 One reason a module may be in the add-ons category is that it may have a GPL dependency.
-Since these dependencies are not compatible with dual licensing of Asterisk, the dependant modules are set aside to make it clear that they may not be used with commercial versions of Asterisk, unless other licensing arrangements are made with the copyright holders of those dependencies.
+Since these dependencies are not compatible with dual licensing of Asterisk, the dependent modules are set aside to make it clear that they may not be used with commercial versions of Asterisk, unless other licensing arrangements are made with the copyright holders of those dependencies.